 It could be that you are on a busy street – perhaps it has other people, dogs and noisy traffic?

 If your dog is accustomed to relatively quite and peaceful surroundings at home, going into a noisy, urban environment can be intimidating (and that’s before we consider that younger or rescue dogs may already have other fears, and nature may be calling and adding more pressure…).
-So, their natural behaviour here is to get out of the uncomfortable situation as quickly as possible – certainly quicker than their slow human is allowing them to!
+So, their natural behaviour is to get out of the uncomfortable situation as quickly as possible – at least more quickly than their cumbersome human is allowing them to!

 Consider using a no pull dog harness